openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 You can expand and collapse sections of the checklist as needed.

 You can check tasks as you complete them.
 Studio saves your changes automatically.
-Other course staff can see your changes.
+Other members of the course team can see your changes.

 .. _Add Course Team Members: